Glossary

 Artificial Eye

-– An ocular prosthesis made of acrylic plastic.
+An ocular prosthesis that is now commonly made out of acrylic plastic.

 A.S.O.